This website may contain affiliate links. When a purchase is made through our links, The Naked Diabetic may receive a commission, at no cost to you.

 Chocolate cheesecake that isn’t diabetic-friendly will add about 300-400 calories and 35-45 carbs to your waistline, not to mention the effect that it would have on your blood sugar.
 This sugar-free low carb chocolate cheesecake is the perfect substitute and the flavour is oh-so chocolatey.

 Our sugar-free low-carb chocolate cheesecake cuts the calories down to 212 and the carbohydrates down to 13 nets carbs.
-The lower carb count makes it actually possible to at cheesecake and maintain your blood sugar.
+The lower carb count makes it actually possible to eat cheesecake and maintain your blood sugar.
 The best of both worlds.
 It is Keto-Friendly too.
 That is just awesome!

-As you already know, we love all kinds of cheesecakes here at the Naked diabetic.
+As you already know, we love all kinds of cheesecakes here at the Naked Diabetic.
 Have you tried our Sugar-Free Raspberry Chocolate Cheesecake recipe?